robinweser/fela/README.md

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/fela#backer)]
+Thank you to all our backers!

 <a href="https://opencollective.com/fela#backers" target="_blank"><img src="https://opencollective.com/fela/backers.svg?width=890"></a>

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/fela#sponsor)]
+Your logo will show up here with a link to your website.

 <a href="https://opencollective.com/fela/sponsor/0/website" target="_blank"><img src="https://opencollective.com/fela/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/fela/sponsor/1/website" target="_blank"><img src="https://opencollective.com/fela/sponsor/1/avatar.svg"></a>